quantenschaum/chickenhouse/README.md

  * [DC motor with gearbox](http://www.mfacomodrills.com/gearboxes/919d_series.html)

 ### watchdog and bootloader
 If you enable the watchdog ([learn about the watchdog](http://playground.arduino.cc/Main/ArduinoReset)), which I highly recommend, you need to use a bootloader the can deal with a watchdog reset, otherwise the arduino will get stuck in an infinite loop upon watchdog reset.
 I use [optiboot](https://github.com/Optiboot/optiboot) for all my arduino projects.
-You should test if your bootloader can deal with the watchdog timer before enabling it.
+Since arduino 1.6 optiboot is the default for the arduino UNO.
+You should test if the bootloader installed on your arduino can deal with the watchdog timer before enabling it.
+Reflash it if neccessary.

 ## libraries
 This code depends on the following libraries, which are not part of the arduino IDE